 Check out the region’s festivals in the exciting events calendar, including the Scone Horse Festival in Scone, horse capital of Australia, and the King of the Ranges Stockman’s Challenge and Bush Festival in Murrurundi.
 Enjoy the Merriwa Festival of the Fleeces, or embrace Aberdeen’s Scottish heritage at the Aberdeen Highland Games.

+Three hours’ drive north of Sydney, or a scenic two hours and 20 minutes’ drive from Newcastle.
+Take a scenic train trip to Scone via Newcastle and Maitland.
 You’ll find plenty of places to stay, from luxury retreats to farm stays.
 Camp at Washpools campground in the Towarri National Park, among pockets of rainforest, snow gums and casuarinas.